 Paving the way for a global movement

 Postma’s first Repair Café in Amsterdam was a big success.
 People were grateful for the help fixing things, and they wanted the same kind of spaces available in more places.
 So Martine started the Repair Café Foundation in 2011 to provide professional support to groups starting their own Repair Cafés.
-On Friday, the first Repair Café celebrates its 10th birthday in Amsterdam—the place where it all began.

 “Many products people bring to Repair Cafés are not really broken,” Martine says.
 “They just need some attention.
 They need to be cleaned, lubricated, or descaled.
 In many cases, the solutions are really simple.
 But people are lacking knowledge on how to take care of, maintain, or fix things, and that’s a problem.”